martindotpy/image-coffee-utils/README.md

 ### Development

-To set up a development environment, you will need Java 21 and Python 3.12 installed on your machine.
+To set up a development environment, you will need Java 21, Python 3.12 and .NET 8.0 installed on your machine.
 Then, run the following command:

 Windows: